 Anyone thinking about applying to an MBA program has probably heard of the GMAT (Graduate Management Admission Test).
-According to the Graduate Management Admission Council (GMAC), more than 6,000 graduate programs worldwide use the GMAT exam as part of the admission process.
-The GRE (Graduate Record Examinations) is another widely accepted test.
+According to the GMAC (Graduate Management Admission Council), more than 7,000 graduate programs worldwide use the GMAT exam as part of the admission process.
+The GRE (Graduate Record Examination) is another widely accepted test.

 It's important to note the fees associated with both the GMAT and the GRE.
-For example, as of June 2018, the GMAT exam fee was $250.
-Need to reschedule within seven days of the test date?
-Plan on paying an extra $250!
+For example, as of July 2021, the GMAT exam fee was $275 in the United States.
+Need to reschedule within 14 days of the test date?
+Plan on paying an extra $150!
 Then there are the fees for score reports.
-Overall, the GRE is somewhat less expensive.
-But the test costs still add up.
-And test prep courses can add hundreds more.
+Overall, the GRE is somewhat less expensive, but the test costs still add up.
+Test prep courses can add hundreds more.

 It's easy to see why the GMAT and GRE may be a dreaded first step in the MBA application process.
 Fortunately, Northwest waives the GMAT/GRE requirement for applicants who meet a few basic requirements.
 Applicants who do not meet the GMAT/GRE waiver requirements have the option of submitting either GMAT or GRE scores.